prisma/prisma-examples/data-modeling/delegated-types/README.md

 # Data modeling: Delegate types

-This example shows you how to model [delegate types](https://edgeapi.rubyonrails.org/classes/ActiveRecord/DelegatedType.html) using Prisma, and use [Prisma Client](https://www.prisma.io/client) in a **TypeScript script** to read and write data.
+This example shows you how to model [delegate types](https://edgeapi.rubyonrails.org/classes/ActiveRecord/DelegatedType.html) using Prisma, and use [Prisma Client](https://www.prisma.io/client) in a TypeScript script to read and write data.

 This example consists of a `script.ts` file that contains example Prisma Client queries for delegate types

-## What are Delegate types?
+## What are delegated types?

 An application such as LinkedIn contains a feed that would contain different types of content such as articles, images, and videos.
 In such an instance, you would have a *parent entity*, `Feed`, containing all the shared properties and *child entities*,`Article`, `Image`, and `Video`, that inherit the *parent entity*'s properties and have their individual properties.